Host, FOX News' Media Buzz; Presidential Campaign Analyst, The Kelly File and Best-Selling Author

 One of America's most respected media analysts, Howard Kurtz turns his critical eye toward politics, the press and how new media is changing the face of journalism.

-Howard Kurtz is the nation’s top media critic, a best-selling author and television host, who draws on three decades of experience as a Washington journalist.
-He is also a political blogger and Twitter addict who stays abreast of the latest trends in the Old Media and New Media worlds alike.
-As the host of CNN's Reliable Sources, Kurtz matches wits with the likes of Diane Sawyer, Katie Couric, Barbara Walters, Ted Koppel, Bob Woodward and others who sit atop the media profession.
+Howard Kurtz is the host of Media Buzz, FOX News’ Sunday morning media show and the No. 1 program in its time slot for two years, and a Presidential campaign analyst on The Kelly File.
+He previously hosted CNN's Reliable Sources for a decade and a half.
 A 29-year veteran of The Washington Post, he covered eight presidential campaigns and the fallout from war, scandal and impeachment.
+His New York Times best-selling book, Spin Cycle, is the first behind-the-scenes account of the Clinton White House political operation and how it shaped the news by manipulating, misleading, and in some cases, intimidating the press.
 He is also an investigative journalist who exposed the two biggest journalistic frauds of the last decade: Jayson Blair of The New York Times and Jack Kelley of USA Today.
 Widely recognized as the leading reporter in holding the media accountable, Kurtz functions as a kind of internal affairs cop.
 He explores questions of bias, blunders, sensationalism and celebrity fixation in the profession that loves to point fingers at everyone else.